davehaglan/laygo/docs/source/tutorial/tutorial_BAG.md

 ```

 ## Export to BAG
-Running the following command will give a final layout exported in GDS
+Running the following command will produce the final layout.
-format.

 ```
 # export